DavisChappins/InreachToOGN/README.md

 ## How do I get added?
 Fill out the google form at https://forms.gle/WN3YLVJvL5pp7feq6
 You will need:
-* A share.garmin user name
+* A share.garmin.com user name
 * The N number or ICAO id of your aircraft
 * Your name